Swimming Pools in Melbourne

-This swimming pool in Melbourne is seriously incredible to look at, has an impressive history and has some seriously cool water features packed into it.
-MSAC is arguably Melbourne’s best sports and aquatic centre, and also happens to be the training ground of many of the state’s best athletes.
+This swimming pool in Melbourne is seriously incredible to look at, has an impressive history, and has some seriously cool water features packed into it.
+MSAC is arguably Melbourne’s best sports and aquatic centre and also happens to be the training ground of many of the state’s best athletes.

-While there is an indoor 50-metre pool heated to 27 degrees, a 50-meter outdoor competition pool (built specifically for the 2006 Commonwealth Games), a 20-meter indoor lap pool, a multi-purpose indoor pool heated to 32 degrees, a toddler pool and a toasty hydrotherapy pool to enjoy, MSAC also takes it to a new level with their entertainment areas; like a wave pool with a sloped, beach-style entry and waves running every 30 minutes!
+While there is an indoor 50-metre pool heated to 27 degrees, a 50-metre outdoor competition pool (built specifically for the 2006 Commonwealth Games), a 20-metre indoor lap pool, a multi-purpose indoor pool heated to 32 degrees, a toddler pool and a toasty hydrotherapy pool to enjoy, MSAC also takes it to a new level with their entertainment areas; like a wave pool with a sloped, beach-style entry and waves running every 30 minutes!

-During school holidays, SplashOUT keep the kids entertained with inflatables, the wave pool, toddler's pool and diving boards and MSAC also has crèche facilities on-site.
+During school holidays, SplashOUT keeps the kids entertained with inflatables, the wave pool, toddler's pool and diving boards and MSAC also have crèche facilities on-site.

-Melbourne’s Carlton Baths is a hub of fitness, fun and social interaction.
-There is always plenty going on here – and loads of water-based play to be enjoyed by little ones during the warmer months.
+Melbourne’s Carlton Baths is a hub of fitness, fun, and social interaction.
+There is always plenty going on here, with loads of water-based play to be enjoyed by little ones during the warmer months.

 Every summer, Carlton Baths also hosts Sunday at The Baths with live music, giant inflatables and fun family activities.

-In the east, Knox Leisureworks is a great option for family pool days, with indoor and outdoor facilities it’s perfect all year ‘round.
+In the east, Knox Leisureworks is a great option for family pool days.
+Offering both indoor and outdoor facilities, this swimming pool in Melbourne is perfect all year round.

 There are four indoor pools, all heated to comfortable temperatures, a spa and two outdoor seasonal swimming pools.
 Indoor pools include a Warm Water Pool (excellent for relieving tired and sore muscles), a 50-metre lap pool and recreation area, and an awesome leisure pool with beach entry for the kids.
 Knox Leisureworks also boasts an 80-metre waterslide operating all year round.